PRAISE

 I'm giving Under the Banana Moon 5 stars, a must read for anyone who has gone through, or is going through, hard times.

 And hey, if those hard times haven't stopped by to visit you yet, hang in there because it will come, just like the tax man stops by your paycheck every few weeks to take Uncle Sam's cut.
-Kimberly's book will show you how to handle the crap with love, laughter, and an amazing grace.
+Kimberly's book will show you how to handle the crap with love, laughter, and an amazing grace. ---Amazon Reader

 "Starting with the excellent title, this book is a good read, offering a gripping topic and producing raw emotion.
 I knew little of Lou Gehrig's disease and this was an education.
 The author writes without self-pity, describing the grueling care-taking which she seems to embrace and perform for her husband with profound generosity.
 It was an education, too, showing the way someone with Asperger's could go through such difficulty so admirably that one forgets she herself is handicapped.
 The author is a role model, not only for other 'Aspies,' but for neurotypicals as well.
 And the book provides hope to us all in its treatment of love and loss and surviving the unspeakable." ---Ellen Stockdale Wolfe, author of Eyelocks and Other Fearsome Things, (BA Barnard College, MA Special Education at Teachers College, Columbia University, and MLS in Library Science at Columbia University.)